lihbr/akte/docs/content/guide.md

 ### Rendering a path

 Pairing `lookup` with the `render` method allows you to render a path.
-The `render` method resolves global data and the file's data, caches them, and runs your file `render` function for the request path.
+The `render` method resolves global data and the file's data, caches them, then runs your file `render` function for the request path.

 ```typescript
 import { app } from "./akte.app";